cpp-lln-lab/datalad_crash_course/README.md

 commissure and then right click `Reorient --> Set origin to cross-hair` and then select the images to apply this change to.

-SPM will try to modify the header of the image to implement the requested and will fail majestically in the process.
+SPM will try to modify the header of the image to implement the requested change and will _fail majestically_ in the process.

 ![spm_not_happy](./images/spm_not_happy.png)